• Skip to primary navigation

 For example, if you are making a dish that is supposed to be savory, you may want to add additional seasoning to balance out the sweetness of the cream cheese.

-However, if you are making a sweet dish, the creaminess of the cheese can complement the other flavors well.
+However, if you are making a sweet dish, the creaminess of the cheese can go with the other flavors well.

-Overall, cream cheese is a versatile ingredient that can be used in many different recipes.
+Overall, cream cheese is a flexible ingredient that can be used in many different recipes.

 5 - Camembert Cheese